This serious form of mental confusion is rampant in our hospitals.

 Many hospitals now use a structured interview called Confusion Assessment Method (CAM) to evaluate at-risk patients.
 It takes only a few minutes to administer and has proven highly effective at identifying delirium when it occurs.
 If you think a loved one might have delirium, ask a nurse or doctor to administer the CAM interview.

 If delirium is suspected, the goal is to identify and treat the medical condition, such as infection, that triggered the delirious state as soon as possible.
-Any agitation that may be induced by the delirium also is treated.
+Any aggressive and dangerous agitation that may be induced by the delirium also is treated.

 Recent research: A program that involves immediately stopping all use of benzodiazepines or anticholinergic drugs and administering a very low dose of the antipsychotic medication haloperidol (Haldol) is undergoing controlled studies at Indiana University.